Calibrating the LUX Dark Matter Experiment

 Signal Yields Measured Below 1 keV

-Over a factor of one hundred in recoil energy, the measured yields are consistent with the Lindhard description of energy partition in nuclear recoils, and they constrain proposed kinematic cutoffs in signal production at low energy.
-Most consequentially for the dark matter program, the measurements demonstrate that liquid xenon produces measurable ionization and scintillation at recoil energies of order 1 keV.
+Over roughly two orders of magnitude in recoil energy, the measured yields were consistent with a Lindhard-based description of energy partition in nuclear recoils.
+More importantly for the dark matter search, the data showed measurable ionization and scintillation at recoil energies of order 1 keV, directly in the detector that produced the WIMP result.

 Measured charge (top) and light (middle) yields for nuclear recoils in LUX, with Lindhard-model fits, and the corresponding detection efficiencies (bottom).
 (Figure reproduced in my Ph.D. thesis from the LUX Collaboration result, Phys.
 Rev. Lett.
 116, 161301 (2016).)